Empowering WebAssembly with Thin Kernel Interfaces: Introduction

 \section{Introduction}

 WebAssembly (Wasm) \cite{WasmPldi} has emerged as a lightweight, efficient virtualization solution applicable to many domains.
-As a portable low-level bytecode format with a strict formal specification~\cite{WasmSpec}, type system with machine-checked proofs~\cite{WasmMechSpec}, and high-performance implementations~\cite{Wamr} with ever-increasing levels of verification~\cite{WasmSandboxing}, Wasm provides an efficient sandboxed execution environment which can run untrusted code at near-native speeds.
-First deployed in the Web, Wasm provides an efficient polyglot\footnote{ Many languages can compile to Wasm, including C/C++, Rust, Java, and C\#, with the goal of eventually supporting all common languages. } compilation target (compared to JavaScript transpilation) which has enabled many applications ranging from high-performance libraries~\cite{WasmCrypto} to games~\cite{Unity,UnrealEngine} and desktop productivity apps.
+As a portable low-level bytecode format with a strict formal specification~\cite{WasmSpec}, type system with machine-checked proofs~\cite{WasmMechSpec}, and high-performance implementations~\cite{Wamr} with ever-increasing levels of verification~\cite{WasmSandboxing}, Wasm provides an efficient sandboxed execution environment which can run untrusted code at near-native speeds\footnote{\difftxt{The Wasm language specification is continually advancing, incorporating various enhancements for SIMD vectorization~\cite{WasmSimd,WasmRelaxedSimd}, larger address spaces (memory64~\cite{WasmMemory64}), and finer-grained memory control (multi memory~\cite{WasmMultiMemory} and custom page sizes~\cite{WasmCustomPageSizes}).}}.
+Primarily deployed in the Web today, it serves as a polyglot compilation target powering many applications such as Photoshop~\cite{niemela2021webassembly}, Unity~\cite{Unity}, and high performance libraries~\cite{WasmCrypto}.

-Following its success in browsers, Wasm has gained broad adoption in cloud and edge computing contexts as a lightweight virtualization solution ~\cite{WasmEdgeDancer,CloudflareWasm,FastlyEdge}.
-To operate outside browsers in these contexts, Wasm requires a system interface: its core specification is intentionally designed to only cover computation, requiring sandboxed Wasm modules to explicitly import all state and operations relating to system interfaces.
-Presently, the WebAssembly System Interface (WASI)~\cite{WASI} provides this functionality in cloud computing.
-Governed by an open standards body operating under the WebAssembly Community Group, WASI is a secure, cross-platform (OS-agnostic) Wasm interface specification that provides both a system interface and a new capability-based security model -- filesystem isolation is faciliated by pre-opened directories, network isolation by constrained sockets, and environment variables by explicit enumeration.
+Following its success in browsers, Wasm has also gained broad adoption in cloud and edge contexts~\cite{WasmEdgeDancer,CloudflareWasm,FastlyEdge}.
+To operate in these contexts, Wasm requires a \emph{system interface}, as its core specification defines a portable bytecode ISA without any system interfaces.
+Outside Web APIs, the WebAssembly System Interface (WASI)~\cite{WASI} is the only proposed standardized platform interface.
+WASI is a secure, cross-platform (OS-agnostic) Wasm interface specification that couples a system interface with a new capability-based security model, enforcing filesystem isolation with pre-opened directories, network isolation with constrained sockets, and explicitly-enumerated environment variables.